-WPD has conducted their own analysis using the tools provided by SSEN to assess the potential benefits of TASS on the WPD network.
-It has been established that in WPD out of a sample of 25 primary substations, only 1 would have benefited from this TASS implementation.
+WPD are currently conducting their own analysis of the LEAN project using the tools provided by SSEN to assess the potential benefits of TASS on the WPD network.
+It has been established that in WPD out of a sample of 25 primary substations, only 1 which appear suitable and are in the process of costing the installation of equipment and undertaking a CBA to show its net worth.
 WPD is also concerned about the potential penalties of Customer Minutes Lost and Customer Interruptions would have significant financial swings if the technique was to fail and cause an interruption.
 This would easily outweigh the potential benefits.